eduvpn/documentation/PHP_SAML_SP_UPGRADE.md

 # How?

-Make sure your system is fully up to date by installing and applying all updates and rebooting if necessary.
-When updating to 2.2.0 everything will keep working, don't worry.
+Make sure your system is fully up to date by installing and applying all updates and reboot.
+When updating to 2.2.0 everything will keep working as-is, don't worry.

-Switch from `php-fkooman-saml-sp` to `php-saml-sp`.
-This will also NOT yet break the SAML authentication you have currently configured:

-On CentOS:

-	$ sudo yum swap php-fkooman-saml-sp php-saml-sp

-On Fedora:

-	$ sudo dnf swap php-fkooman-saml-sp php-saml-sp

-Make sure you restart Apache at this point:

-	$ sudo systemctl restart httpd

 Figure out which IdP is currently supported by looking for `idpEntityId` in `/etc/vpn-user-portal/config.php` configure that as an entry in